Buxton Walks and Walking Guide

 Peak District, Derbyshire

-All walks are free to download and print all have GPS files.
+All walks are free to download and print, and all have mapping and GPX files.
 The routes vary from easy circular walks ideal for families to harder full day hikes in the hills.

 ★ = GPS file available

 |Shining Tor & Goyt's Clough from Derbyshire Bridge

 |Miller's Dale & Cressbrook Dale from Tideswell Dale

 |Flash & Three Shires Head from Danebower Hollow